b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 ***2 - Code***

-  A. Docker-compose : a docker-compose file has been created, which upon start up will spin up the containers and run all the services.
+  ***A. Docker-compose :*** a docker-compose file has been created, which upon start up will spin up the containers and run all the services.

-  B. Producer: An encapsulated module was written for the purpose of streaming from twitter and producing to kafka, this can be upgraded by adding a generic filter or r                rules.
+  ***B. Producer:*** An encapsulated module was written for the purpose of streaming from twitter and producing to kafka, this can be upgraded by adding a generic filter or r                rules.
                As a future task, this module will be improved to stream and produce asynchronously by using asyncio and aiokafka.

-  C. Stream processor: A python driver script has been written to run against the master spark, it will perform structured streaming from Kafka to Cassandra.
+  ***C. Stream processor:*** A python driver script has been written to run against the master spark, it will perform structured streaming from Kafka to Cassandra.
                        The aggregation count  by city,time has been implement in this script.
-The first time the job launches it will start from the earliest offset of the topic, if a failure occurs, the container will relaunch with and consume from the latest offset.

-  D. Tester: A tester container has been added, please refer to testing section for details.
+  ***D. Tester:*** A tester container has been added, please refer to "tests" section for details.

  ***3 - Startup script***